immersive-web/anchors/explainer.md

 ## API Details

 `addAnchor` has 2 overloads based on the first parameter:
-*   modelMatrix - a 4x4 matrix representing the initial pose where the anchor should be created.
+*   pose - the initial pose where the anchor should be created.
 The system will make sure that the relationship with the physical world made at this moment in time is maintained as the tracking system evolves.
 *   hitResult - the hit test result to create the anchor from.
 This overload tries to achieve 2 goals.
 On one hand it tries to make it easy for the developer to create anchors from a hit result, a practice expected to be common.
 Hit results are expected to be a common way for users to point a places in the world, and thus a common place for developers to locate virtual content.
-*   coordinateSystem - the coordinate system the pose is relative to.
+*   referenceSpace - the frame of reference the pose is relative to.
 *   To enable feature detection of possible future versions of the API with  additional parameters, an error is thrown if additional arguments are given to the function.

 `addAnchor` return value (applicable for both overloads)
 *   Returns a Promise<XRAnchor>.
 The meaning of the promise resolution is as follows:
     *   If the promise rejects, there was an error (should be detailed in a returned string).
 It could be that the API is unsupported by the platform or the XRSession is not of the right type for creating anchors.
 It could be an internal error of some kind.
     *   If the promise resolves, the anchor was successfully added to the underlying system and a valid XRAnchor should be provided.
 *   As this function returns a promise, the actual XRAnchor will be provided to the application in near future.
-In the case of anchors, the creation of the anchor should happen in the next frame and before the request animation frame of the session is called, if called during a animation frame callback.
+In the case of anchors, the creation of the anchor should happen in the next frame and before the request animation frame of the session is called, if called during an animation frame callback.
 If called outside of an animation callback, the promise might resolve before the next request animation frame, but may not.
-The promise should provide an XRAnchor whose internal pose (represented by the modelMatrix attribute) should always be up to date.
-For that reason, the app should be aware that it could be possible that the modelMatrix of the XRAnchor to be different than the original pose passed to create the anchor, and to possibly change each frame.
+The promise should provide an XRAnchor whose internal pose should always be up to date.
+For that reason, the app should be aware that it could be possible that the pose of the XRAnchor to be different than the original pose passed to create the anchor, and to possibly change each frame.
-*   XRAnchor.modelMatrix is a 4x4 matrix representing the always up to date pose of the anchor.
+*   XRAnchor.anchorSpace can be used to obtain an anchor pose that is always up to date.
 The app should always update any virtual objects that should be located relative to the anchor, using the value of this pose.

 ## Code examples